 Symbols by themselves generally don’t say much.
-Or they potentially say too much — the possibilities are so broad — and the meaning is hard to pin down.
+Or they potentially say too much and the possibilities are too broad, and the meaning is hard to pin down.
 But they have rich meaning and significance when put together with other details and shown in the context of the dream-story.

 Symbols are modified by details such as color, movement, conditions, position, shape, speed, and size.
 These modifiers are the adjectives and adverbs of dream language.
 They modify or add to the meaning of the symbol.
 The chapter on symbolism addresses this subject with more depth.

-The meaning of a symbol is defined by other details or associations from a dream and how they’re used to tell the story.
+The meaning of a symbol is defined by other details or associations and how they’re used to tell the story.
 Rarely is a symbol interpreted by itself.
 It’s understood in the context of the dream story and the dreamer’s life.

 If you feel like you are being watched by a giant eye, maybe you really are being watched.
 Maybe spyware is on your computer, or a neighbor is peaking in your windows, or someone is keeping an eye on you.
 If you feel like the eye is related to seeing something, maybe you should be more observant of what’s going on presently in your life, or take a hard look at yourself.
 Or maybe the eye is related to insight.
 In mystical and esoteric traditions, the Third Eye is a symbol of seeing through illusion, revealing truth, gaining insight, and acquiring knowledge.